lazywithclass/jgarth/README.md

 A module that brings the ACID where it's needed, typically in Amazon DynamoDB.

+More precisely I'm trying to add the A, so it should be ACD.

 ### Usage

 This is still very actively developed but the final API should be like: